Publication Ethics & Malpractices

 Animal experimentation

-The journal aims for detailed and high-quality reporting of animal experiments and suggests authors follow the ARRIVE guidelines when preparing their manuscript.
-Authors may be required to provide evidence that they obtained ethical and /or legal approval prior to conducting the research.
+The journal aims for detailed and high-quality reporting of animal experiments and suggests authors follow the ARRIVE guidelines when preparing their manuscripts.
+Authors may be required to provide evidence that they obtained ethical and /or legal approval before conducting the research.

 Publication decisions